 Vimbai Chingwaramusee, council spokesperson confirmed the incidents, but revealed that medical tests carried out on 69 of the affected residents ruled out typhoid.

 “There are no typhoid cases in the city.
 However, there were cases of diarrhoeal infections which were recorded in Senga.
 After doing stool sample examinations we realised that many (Midlands State University) students who were affected by diarrhoea were coming from home and adjusting to new diets.
 69 cases were recorded and all the cases are just mere diarrhoea as evidenced from the specimen that we took to the lab,” she said.

 Typhoid, caused by the bacterium salmonella typhi, is usually spread through contaminated food or water.
-Gweru is facing chronic water shortages attributed to ageing infrastructure.
-Residents are relying on water from boreholes, which were previously condemned and were blamed for last year’s typhoid outbreak.
+Gweru is facing chronic water shortages attributed to ageing infrastructure and a tight rationing schedule which is a result of record low levels of the precious liquid at the Gweru main supply dam, Gwenoro.
+Some residents are relying on water from boreholes, which were previously condemned and were blamed for last year’s typhoid outbreak.

 In a snap survey carried out by Southern Eye in Senga yesterday, it was revealed that majority of the residents were living in fear of a new typhoid outbreak.